NewDay-Data/scilint/README.md

     function definitions and usage.*
 2. In-Function-Percent (IFP): the **percentage of code that is within a function** rather than outside function scope.
-3. Tests-Per-Func-Mean (TPF: the **average number of tests (where test==assert) for all functions**. *Mean value so may be dominated by outliers.*
+3. Tests-Per-Function-Mean (TPF: the **average number of tests (where test==assert) for all functions**. *Mean value so may be dominated by outliers.*
-4. Test-Func-Coverage-Pct (TFC): what percentage of all functions have at least one tests. *Note: this is coverage at function-level not line-based coverage.*
+4. Tests-Function-Coverage-Pct (TFC): what **percentage of all functions have at least one test**. *Note: this is coverage at function-level not line-based coverage.*
 5. MarkdownToCodeRatio (MCP): what is the **ratio of markdown cells to code cells**.
 6. TotalCodeLen (TCL): the **total line length** of the notebook code